Analyze Your Data with Reports and Dashboards

 - Pie charts configured in Salesforce Classic appear as Donut charts in Lightning Experience.

-We’re continuously working on improvements to our charts, so be sure to check the release notes for future chart enhancements and features.
+We continue to work on improvements to our charts, so be sure to check the release notes for future chart enhancements and features.